NathanJepson/WDAC-Framework/README.md

 Microsoft maintains a project called the "WDAC Wizard" which can be used to create and modify WDAC policies, but it doesn't have the automation that I would like, especially when I urgently need to block or allow something quickly.

 ## Known Issues
-- There is currently an issue with using Merge-TrustedWDACRules with FilePublisher rules, but there is a workaround if you import the module and run the cmdlet in a trusted PowerShell script.
+- There is currently an issue with using `Merge-TrustedWDACRules` with FilePublisher rules, but there is a workaround if you import the module and run the cmdlet in a trusted PowerShell script.
 (Rather than in the PowerShell console.)
 If you can find a way to fix this, let me know.

 - Additionally, I haven't yet implemented a way to successfully implement custom comments for file-publisher rules.

 ## Interesting Problems I ran into when making this project
-- For some reason, when creating a new Microsoft.SecureBoot.UserConfig.Rule object for a publisher or certificate rule, it doesn't let you create the object without the relevant X509Certificate2 object, even when you already know the TBS hash of the certificate, so I created a workaround which uses temporary publisher / certificate placeholders (.XML files), and using the "Get-CIPolicy" cmdlet on these files, after replacing placeholder information with the correct TBS hashes and publisher names
+- For some reason, when creating a new Microsoft.SecureBoot.UserConfig.Rule object for a publisher or certificate rule, it doesn't let you create the object without the relevant X509Certificate2 object, even when you already know the TBS hash of the certificate, so I created a workaround which uses temporary publisher / certificate placeholders (.XML files), and using the `Get-CIPolicy` cmdlet on these files, after replacing placeholder information with the correct TBS hashes and publisher names

 - When parsing event logs from multiple devices, there is a possibility that you can get different versions of the same app (or, nearly identical file publishers except for different file version numbers).
 To account for this, I created options to handle "versioning behavior" in the Approve-WDACRules cmdlet.
 A lot of it is real spaghetti code, but at least you get the option whether to automatically increment or decrement the minimum version number, or choose it each time, among other options.

 - Testing whether something was already blocked or trusted at a higher rule level, thus allowing you to skip those apps when they are piped into Approve-WDACRulesFilter or iterated over using Approve-WDACRules.
 I created a few background functions to accomplish this (Test-AppTrusted and Test-AppBlocked)

 - There were several uses of ConfigCI which only work in PowerShell 5.
-For example, when creating new Microsoft.SecureBoot.UserConfig.Rule objects ($rules), and merging them into a WDAC policy with Merge-CIPolicy -Rules $rules, this does not work in PowerShell 7.
+For example, when creating new Microsoft.SecureBoot.UserConfig.Rule objects ($rules), and merging them into a WDAC policy with `Merge-CIPolicy -Rules $rules`, this does not work in PowerShell 7.
 (ConfigCI has [yet to be certified for PowerShell 7](https://learn.microsoft.com/en-us/powershell/windows/module-compatibility?view=windowsserver2022-ps).)
 As a workaround, there are several places where I wrapped things in PowerShell 5 blocks.
 In some cases, this does look ugly, but it works.

 - When deploying a signed policy to a device, it's important to restart it without using the refresh tool.
 Then, supsequent updates to the policy can use the refresh tool without a restart.
 Additionally, you will need to restart devices after removing a signed policy.
 Knowing how to keep track of whether a device needs to be restarted or not, or received its initial restart for a particular policy, was another interesting problem.
 I created a SQL table to track "first_signed_policy_deployments" to solve the first problem, and I also have functions to check whether a signed policy is being removed to address the second problem.